8.1 Pixel and Overlay Data, and Related Data Elements

 -

-Should the compression process be incapable of encoding a particular form of pixel data representation (e.g., JPEG cannot encode signed integers, only unsigned integers), then ideally only the appropriate form should be "fed" into the compression process.
-However, for certain characteristics described in DICOM Data Elements but not explicitly described in the compressed data stream (such as Pixel Representation), then the DICOM Data Element should be considered to describe what has been compressed (e.g., the pixel data really is to be interpreted as signed if Pixel Representation so specifies).
+Should the compression process be incapable of encoding a particular form of Pixel Data representation (e.g., JPEG cannot encode signed integers, only unsigned integers), then ideally only the appropriate form should be "fed" into the compression process.
+However, for certain characteristics described in DICOM Data Elements but not explicitly described in the compressed data stream (such as Pixel Representation), then the DICOM Data Element should be considered to describe what has been compressed (e.g., the Pixel Data really is to be interpreted as signed if Pixel Representation so specifies).

 -